 If the theme builds both outputs successfully, great.
 You can move on to the other sections.
 If you run into errors building the themes, try to solve them before moving on.
-See Troubleshooting (page 0) for more information.
+See for more information.

 ▼ Tip: You can set up profiles in iTerm to initiate all your builds with one selection.
-See iTerm profiles (page 111) for details.
+See iTerm profiles (page 116) for details.